DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 - ``vxlan_decap``: Performs a decapsulation action by stripping all headers of the VXLAN tunnel network overlay from the matched flow.

+- ``nvgre_encap``: Performs a NVGRE encapsulation, outer layer configuration is done through `Config NVGRE Encap outer layers`_.

+- ``nvgre_decap``: Performs a decapsulation action by stripping all headers of the NVGRE tunnel network overlay from the matched flow.

 Destroying flow rules
 ~~~~~~~~~~~~~~~~~~~~~